We completely understand how daunting Oahu vacation planning can be. The island has so very much to offer that the options seem endless.

 Oahu Day 4: Diamond Head & Explore Waikiki

 Start this day with a hike to the top of Diamond Head for an amazing view of Honolulu.
-We recommend an early start to avoid crowds and for more comfortable hiking temperatures.
+We recommend a very early start (gates open at 6:00 a.m.) to avoid crowds and for more comfortable hiking temperatures.

 After your hike, you’ll likely be ready for lunch and you can find many options in Waikiki.
 A couple of our favorite Waikiki lunch spots with great ocean views are Hula Grill, Duke’s Waikiki, and Tropics Bar and Grill for casual fare.
 For a bit more of an upscale lunch with an ocean view, we like Veranda at the Beachhouse and House without a Key.